janoslim/janoslim.github.io/index.md

 ## Education

 * [2023 - Current] PhD Student at the Department of Computer Science at Yonsei University
-* [2021 - 2023] MS in Artificial Intelligence at Yonsei University
+* [2021 - 2023] MSc in Artificial Intelligence at Yonsei University
 * [2017 - 2021] BEng in Computer Engineering at Hankuk University of Foreign Studies (Double Major)
 * [2017 - 2021] BA in Journalism at Hankuk University of Foreign Studies